sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 `true` if the mode of `self` was successfully set to `mode`.
 <!-- trait GESPipelineExt::fn set_render_settings -->
-Specifies the encoding to be used by the pipeline to render its `Pipeline:timeline`, and where the result should be written to.
+Specifies encoding setting to be used by the pipeline to render its `Pipeline:timeline`, and where the result should be written to.

 This method **must** be called before setting the pipeline mode to